The geometric bookkeeping guide to Feynman integral reduction and $\varepsilon$-factorised differential equations: Introduction

 There are two bottlenecks within this approach: The first bottleneck is the availability of computing resources for the required integration-by-parts reduction.
 A major source of expression swell in integration-by-parts reduction are spurious polynomials in the denominator, which depend on the dimensional regulator $\eps$ and the kinematic variables $x$.
 There are some heuristic methods which try to avoid the occurrence of this situation \cite{Smirnov:2020quc,Usovitsch:2020jrk}.

 The second bottleneck is conceptual: Can one always find a transformation to an $\eps$-factorised differential equation?
 For families of Feynman integrals which evaluate to multiple polylogarithms a systematic procedure is known \cite{Moser:1959,Lee:2014ioa,Lee:2017oca} and has been implemented in several computer programs \cite{Prausa:2017ltv,Gituliar:2017vzm,Lee:2020zfb}.
 For Feynman integral families which go beyond multiple polylogarithms we know examples where the transformation to an $\eps$-factorised form has been constructed \cite{Adams:2018yfj,Bogner:2019lfa,Muller:2022gec,Pogel:2022yat,Pogel:2022ken,Pogel:2022vat,Giroux:2022wav,Jiang:2023jmk,Giroux:2024yxu,Duhr:2024bzt,Forner:2024ojj,Schwanemann:2024kbg,Frellesvig:2024rea,Becchetti:2025oyb}.
-In addition, there are methods which under specific (limiting) assumptions (for example restriction to a specific geometry \cite{Duhr:2025lbz,Maggio:2025jel,Chen:2025hzq}, advance knowledge of the alphabet \cite{Dlapa:2022wdu} or a good guess of the initial basis \cite{Gorges:2023zgv}) allow the construction of the required transformation.
-Furthermore, there is currently no known example where it has been proven that an $\eps$-factorised differential equation does not exist.
+In addition, there are methods that under specific (limiting) assumptions (for example restriction to a specific geometry \cite{Duhr:2025lbz,Maggio:2025jel,Chen:2025hzq}, advance knowledge of the alphabet \cite{Dlapa:2022wdu} or a good guess of the initial basis \cite{Gorges:2023zgv}) allow the construction of the required transformation.

 In this letter, we report on three significant improvements: \begin{enumerate} \item We show that with a particular choice of pre\-factors we can trivialise the $\eps$-dependence of the integration-by-parts identities. \item We observe that an order relation inspired by geometry in the reduction algorithm leads to a basis of master integrals, whose differential equation is in a special form (which we call $\Fgen^\bullet$-compatible). \item We present an algorithm to convert an $\Fgen^\bullet$-compatible differential equation into an $\eps$-factorised differential equation. \end{enumerate} In practical terms, these findings imply significant efficiency improvements for integration-by-parts reduction and a systematic algorithm to obtain an $\eps$-factorised differential equation.